da99/fauna.js/README.md

 # fauna.ts
-My utility belt for FaunaDB + Deno + TypeScript.
+My utility belt for FaunaDB + node.
+I only use Node for the FaunaDB NodeJS driver.
+After updating the database design, I switch over to Deno.

 # Status
 Untested.
 This is too specific and my tastes are too weird for you people.